Skip to main content

 Fertile eggs for your embryology school program can be obtained through NC State University.

-There is the option to pick up layer eggs from the Poultry Teaching Unit, 3841 Inwood Rd, Raleigh, NC 27603; contact Mary at mhfosnau@ncsu.edu to order eggs.
 At this time, broiler eggs are not available through NC State.
-If broiler eggs were available, order and pick up eggs at the Poultry Farm Chicken Education Unit, 4108 Lake Wheeler Road, Raleigh, NC which is supervised by Ryan Patterson (919.515.2740).
+If broiler eggs are available, order and pick up eggs at the Poultry Farm Chicken Education Unit, 4108 Lake Wheeler Road, Raleigh, NC which is supervised by Ryan Patterson (919.515.2740).

 Eggs will be picked up at this office at the Chicken Education Unit: office entrance of the Chicken Education Unit